mxr/lyft-challenge/README.md

 # Lyft Programming Challenge
 ---
-## Computing the minimum detour distace between four points
+## Computing the minimum detour distance between four points

 From the problem spec: